Canary-Prism/WebToonLink/README.md

 ## Historical Changelog

+### 1.2
+* fixed response message not being ephemeral when `/message get` is invoked on an unitialised channel

 ### 1.1
 * remembered that Changelogs are a thing
 * updated the icon to have the "LINK" word be transparent